SUDHANSHU65R/Health-data-assesment/README.md

 ## Contact
-For any questions or suggestions, feel free to reach out to the project maintainer or @`sudhansu65r@gmail.com`
+For any questions or suggestions, feel free to reach out @`sudhansu65r@gmail.com`